vaib-dev/Courses/4-software-engineering/2-development-models.md

 ## Waterfall Model

-The waterfall model was introduced by Winston Royce in 1970 .
-In waterfall model all development activities are divided into various phases .
-The fases are organized in linear order.
+The waterfall model was introduced by Winston Royce in 1970.
+In the waterfall model, all development activities are divided into various phases.
+The phases are organized in linear order.
 Therefore each phase begins only when the previous phase has finished .
 Each phase has well-defined starting and ending points .
 The output of one phase are used as the input of the second phase that's why it s also called **linear sequential model** .

 Various phases of waterfall model are performed one after the other and fall like water falling from the sky that's why it is known as **Waterfall Model** .